Gattocrucco/lsqfitgp/README.md

 ## Tests

-The test code is in `test`.
+The test code is in `tests`.
 Launch `pytest` in the repository to run all the tests. `pytest` can be installed with `pip install pytest`.